rome/tools/website/src/_includes/docs/intro.md

 >
 > I built Rome in private over the course of the last few years while working at Facebook, largely during my personal time.
 The project was open sourced at the beginning of 2020 and continues as a community project.

-— [Sebastian McKenzie](https://twitter.com/sebmck), creator of **Babel** and **Rome**.
+— [Sebastian McKenzie](https://twitter.com/sebmck), author of **Babel** and **Rome**.
 [Read more](https://twitter.com/sebmck/status/1063574500938117120).

-**Rome** derives its name from proverbs such as "All Roads Lead to Rome", "Rome wasn't built in a day" and "When in Rome, do as the Romans do".
-This refers to the expansive scope and the desire for conformity across the project.
-It started as a joke at the office.

 **Rome** has a logo of a Roman arch, one of the most influential patterns in architecture.
-It symbolizes a strong foundation, allowing you to build large projects without having to ponder the underlying architecture, and reinventing the wheel.
+It symbolizes a strong foundation, allowing you to build large projects without worrying and struggling with tooling.

 ## Development Status